 Troubleshoot guide: Azure Monitor Application Insights for Java

-This article provides troubleshooting information to resolve common issues that might occur when you're instrumenting a Java application with the Java agent for Application Insights.
+This article provides troubleshooting information to resolve common issues that might occur when you're instrumenting a Java application by using the Java agent for Application Insights.
 Application Insights is a feature of the Azure Monitor platform service.

 Check the self-diagnostic log file

-If there's still no log file generated, check to make sure that your Java application has write permission to the directory that holds the applicationinsights-agent-3.2.11.jar file.
+If Application Insights doesn't generate a log file, check to make sure that your Java application has the Write permission to the directory that holds the applicationinsights-agent-3.2.11.jar file.

 Troubleshoot connectivity issues